doctorpod/my-kaizen/HELP.md

 ## Overview of the app

 This is a simple app.
 It has just two things: _items_, and _cards_.
-You get to create these yourself.
+You get to create and tweak these yourself although we do provide some fairly generic starter cards to get you going.

 ### Item